sdatspun2/deprecation-header/draft.md

 # Acknowledgments
 {:numbered="false"}

+The authors would like to thank Mark Nottingham, Nikhil Kolekar, ... for review of this specification.
 The authors take all responsibility for errors and omissions.